c0de0x/ICC-CORE/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building ALQO
+Building ICC
 ----------------

-To build ALQO (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the icc repository.
+To build ICC (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the icc repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.